celestiaorg/docs/nodes/celestia-app.md

 ```

 To remove the script after installing celestia-app, run this command in the same
-location as the commands above:
+location as the command above:

 ```bash
 rm celestia-app.sh